fsm3xpert/PostcardApp/README.md

 ## Features

-- Captures image data from the user
+* Captures image data from the user
+  * File Upload By Browse Popup
+  * File Upload By Drag & Drop
-- Modifies the image data to contain a message
+* Modifies the image data to contain a message
-- Sends an email containing the modified image as an attachment
+* Sends an email containing the modified image as an attachment
-- Graceful error handling
+* Graceful error handling

 ### To Do

-- History of previously sent images
+* History of previously sent images
-- Full unit Integration test procedurestests
+* Full unit Integration test procedurestests
-- Capture multiple images and create a gif
+* Capture multiple images and create a gif
-- Geotag images
+* Geotag images

 ## Deployment